• Resources

 You can also get even more tips on the application process with our step-by-step guide to applying for disability.
 Also check out our helpful resources for people with disabilities if you need financial assistance, legal assistance, or help affording food and housing while you apply.

-See if your sciatica might qualify for disability.
+See if your sciatica qualifies for disability.

 Find disability help in your state